bluerobotics/ardusub-gitbook/operators-manual/full-parameter-list.md

 *Note: This parameter is for advanced users*

-PWM value sent to Gripper to release the cargo
+PWM value in microseconds sent to Gripper to release the cargo

 - Range: 1000 2000